arankwende/ipmi-mqtt/README.md

 pkg install py38-daemon py38-yaml py38-paho-mqttp
 ```

-Once installed, just copy this repo (you can use git clone), complete the YAML file and rename it config.yaml, make the script executable and run it.
+Once installed, just copy this repo (you can use git clone), complete the YAML file and rename it config.yaml in the /config/ folder, make the script executable and run it.

 That's it.
 You can execute it with -i in order to just execute the config payload being sent to the MQTT topic, or -d in order to have the script run as a daemon.
 You can also set a time (in seconds) inside the YAML file for the script to run in a loop and get new sensor values in that time period or simply run with -o to run one time only.